Rick Monroe

-Rick Monroe is an American country music artist based in Nashville.
-He has released four albums, three EPs, and several charted singles.
+Rick Monroe is an American country singer who lives in Nashville, Tennessee.

-Life and career
+Life and careers

-Monroe was born in Clearwater, Florida.
+Rick Monroe was born in Clearwater, Florida.
 He grew up in California, Connecticut, Kansas, North Carolina, and England.
-He started off playing the drums at age nine but then switched over to singing.
+He started playing the drums at age nine and has since stuck to singing.

-His music career started with hard rock, and he was the lead singer for a hard rock bar band before learning guitar and songwriting, which sent him off in a solo direction.
-Monroe started working the coffeehouse circuits, but then he formed his own band and developed a touring schedule of over 100 dates a year.
-He established his own record label, Divorce Records, in 1996.
-He would later release all his four albums on the imprint.
+Monroe started working in the coffeehouse circuits, but then formed his own band and developed a tour schedule of over 100 dates a year.
+In 1996, Monroe established his own record label, Divorce Records, under which he would later release all his four albums.
 In 1999, when he was based in Los Angeles, Monroe recorded his album Shame at CAM studios in Bulverde, Texas.

-He covered the song "Midnight Rider" in 2005 as the lead single from his album Against the Grain.
-Calling him a "musician's musician", Billboard commented that his "warm, supple" voice brought "an edgy energy" to the song.
+Calling him a "musician's musician", Billboard commented that his "warm, supple" voice brought "an edgy energy" to his 2005 cover of the song "Midnight Rider."
 In 2007, Monroe moved to Nashville.
 His "Crazy Not To" single, released in the summer of 2012, reached top-40 radio and chart status.

 It’s A Love Thing, his EP from 2014, included the song "Fires Out", which debuted at #52 of Billboard's Country Indicator, and was a Top 40 Music Row hit, and "Great Minds Drink Alike," which debuted at #58 and has remained his most popular song on YouTube with a video featuring fan footage.

 In 2017, Monroe toured the country promoting his new work.
-He released his six-track EP Gypsy Soul on May 12, 2017.
+He released his six track EP Gypsy Soul on May 12, 2017.
 The first single was "This Side of You", which made the Music Row Country Breakout Chart.
-The song went to the charts during the second week of its release.
 Monroe was one of the few independent artists given a spot on a sanctioned CMA stage during the 2017 CMA Music Festival.

 Monroe has performed in 17 countries, and every U.S. state except for Oregon.
 He played with artists such as Lee Brice, Aaron Lewis, Eric Church, Charlie Daniels, Dwight Yoakam, Montgomery Gentry, Patty Loveless, Trick Pony, Emerson Drive, Pat Green, Randy Houser, and Josh Thompson.
 In 2016 alone, he traveled over 100,000 miles and played over 120 shows.
 He was the Brand Ambassador at seven consecutive Jägermeister Country Tours.

 Monroe writes most of his own songs.
 He has been described as playing "fast and loose country music about cars and beers, tinged with a big rock 'n' roll sound" and singing with a "memorable blues-infused vocal."

-Private life
+Personal life

-Monroe lives in Nashville with his wife Darci Monroe and dog Gator.
-He is active in humanitarian causes such as Safe Haven Family Shelter, the Frank Foundation, St. Jude, and the Children's Miracle Network.
+He is active in humanitarian causes such as Safe Haven Family Shelter, the Frank Foundation, St. Jude Children's Research Hospital, and the Children's Miracle Network.